 Unlock the potential.
 Open the door to the living classroom.

 Develop the Foundations for the Living Classroom: (4) Formalize the Collaboration, (5) Commit to the Physical Space for the Living Classroom, (6) Create Standard Operating Protocols and Formal Agreements

 Commit to the Physical Space

-After you have jointly developed an operational viability plan, and the basis for a collaborative business relationship, it is time to finalize the physical environment of the Living Classroom.
+After you have jointly developed an operational viability plan (see building block 2), and the basis for a collaborative business relationship, it is time to finalize the physical environment of the Living Classroom.

 We identified the following space considerations for the Living Classroom (Table 6).

 There are many items that go into making the LC an inviting and interprofessional working environment.
 Table 7 below provides examples of the space allocations for the LC at the Village of Riverside Glen.
-These spaces were designed to accommodate 48 PSW students at one time (with 2 overlapping intakes) and 2 faculty.
+These spaces were designed to accommodate 48 PSW students at one time (with two overlapping intakes) and two faculty.
 Space needs are proportional to student numbers and type of program.